Carpetsmoker/password-bunny/README.md

 - A tool to regenerate passwords, and/or store when they were last changed, perhaps also integrate https://datalossdb.org and/or http://thepasswordproject.com/leaked_password_lists_and_dictionaries

+- `gpwbunny` is not perfect, since it also relies on input from the terminal if the user enters a wrong password.

 - Prepare for unexpected inquisitions.